toniSta/blockchain_vaccination_records/README.md

 **Stopping network nodes**

-You can stop nodes of the base network and restart them at later time.
+You can stop nodes of the base network and restart them at a later time.

 Commands to stop nodes:
 ```bash